aadilbanaras1844/nodejs-challenge-filmania/README.md

  * config folder contains all keys, parameters loading etc
  * public folder will have assests  like images, js, css etc
  * helper folder will have function used in project

+## Project dependencies
+ * nodejs
+ * npm
+ * mongodb
+ * npm librararies ( which will be installed by command below )

+## Install libraries command
+ inside the root directory of project run
+ * npm install
 ## Run project command
  * npm start